branislavjenco/in4050/week2.md

 ## Continuous Optimization
 ### 4. Gradient descent/ascent
 - because f(x) is continous, we can calculate the gradient - that tells us in which direction the function increases the most
+- level sets = full set of places that have the same function value (plateaus)
+- how to decide how far to go:
+  - line search - move until we reach a minimum in direction
+  - trust region - making a local model of the function as a quadratic form and finding minimum of that
+- how to decide the direction:
+  - steepest descent - just go down as fast as possible (not always great)
+  - second derivates (Hessian) might help in cases

+  -